 Public Administration

-The Department of Public Policy offers a graduate program leading to a Master of Public Administration (M.P.A.).
+The School of Public Policy offers a graduate program leading to a Master of Public Administration (M.P.A.).
 The M.P.A program provides students with a dynamic and integrated approach to the field of public management.
 It prepares students for leadership positions in the public, nonprofit and private sectors.
 It is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 A Fast-Track to the M.P.A. program is also available to currently enrolled University of Connecticut undergraduate students; this program enables students to take graduate level courses while completing their undergraduate degree.
 Fast-Track students can take enough credits as an undergraduate student to complete the M.P.A. degree in one year.
 Up to 12 credits of approved graduate coursework included on the student’s undergraduate plan of study can also be used toward the master’s degree as part of the Fast-Track.

 Master of Public Administration Requirements

-Master of Public Administration Required Core Courses: PP 5325, 5331, 5340, 5345, 5361, 5364, 5365, 5370, and 5375 to total 27 credits.
+Master of Public Administration Required Core Courses: PP 5340, 5345, 5361, 5364, 5365, 5370, 5375, and 5376 to total 24 credits.

 Internship.
 Six credits of PP 5390.